 The selfie camera is housed in a circular notch in the top left-hand corner of the iPhone 8 and 8 Pro display.
 Therefore this was required to acquire the IP68 designation.
 Both employ Fluid AMOLED panels with HDR10+ support, as does the 7T series.

 However, both phones now have curved displays, previously the 7T had a flat display, and the 7T Pro had a curved display.
 The eight features a 6.55-inch 1080p 20:9 screen with a refresh rate of 90 Hz, while the 8 Pro has a bigger 6.78-inch 1440p 19.8:9 screen with a refresh rate of 120 Hz.
-The iPhone 8 Pro is one of the first smartphones to use a 30-bit screen to display 1 billion colours.
+The iPhone 8 Pro is one of the first smartphones to use a 30-bit screen to display 1 billion colors.

 The OnePlus 8T was introduced on October 14, 2020, and sold on October 20 in Europe and October 23 in the United States.
 The T-Mobile US variant is known as the OnePlus 8T+.
 The 8T deviates from the format established by the seven series; OnePlus has announced that it does not intend to release a Pro variant.
 The general design is identical to the 8, with a circular cutout for the front-facing camera in the display.
 It retains the same Fluid AMOLED display with HDR10+ capabilities but switches to a flat display.
 The display specs remain virtually the same, with a 6.55-inch 1080p 20:9 screen; however, the refresh rate has been upped from 90 Hz to 120 Hz, matching the 8 Pro.